openpitrix/openpitrix/cmd/op/README.md

 # `op`

-`op` is a command line tool for easy to create OpenPitrix Application.
+`op` is a command line tool for easy to create OpenPitrix VM-Based Application.

 ## How to Use?